mark-keaton/anki-mcp-server/README.md

 An MCP server implementation that connects to a locally running Anki, providing card review and creation.

+This server is designed to work with the [Anki desktop app](https://apps.ankiweb.net/) and the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on.

 ## Resources
 - **anki://search/deckcurrent**
   - Returns all cards from current deck